- Written by Dr.Mehmet Demircioglu

 One eye can look more bruised or swollen than the other even when recovery is still following a normal pattern.
 Swelling does not always drain evenly.
 Sleeping position, the direction of fluid movement, and small differences in forehead swelling can make one eyelid look worse for a day or two.

 Asymmetry matters more when the worse side is painful, tight, hot, rapidly increasing, or linked with vision change.
 Photo review may be enough when the eye opens normally, vision is unchanged, and the color is moving through the usual bruise stages.
-Direct medical review is safer when one-sided change is sudden, severe, or getting worse instead of settling.
+Direct medical review is safer when change on one side is sudden, severe, or getting worse instead of settling.

-If the bruising is mainly on one side, send photos of the whole face rather than only the darker eye.
-The clinic needs to compare both eyelids, the forehead, the hairline, and the transplanted area before deciding whether the pattern looks like normal drainage or a warning sign.
+If the bruising is mainly on one side, photograph the whole face rather than only the darker eye.
+I need to compare both eyelids, the forehead, the hairline, and the transplanted area before deciding whether the pattern looks like normal drainage or a warning sign.

-Same-day medical review is needed if bruising is paired with blurred vision, double vision, blood visible inside the eye, eye pain, inability to open the eye, severe headache, fainting, fresh bleeding that does not stop with clinic instructions, fever, spreading hot redness, pus, bad smell, or skin that looks black or gray in a damaged way, especially if it is wet, open, painful, or worsening.
-The same is true for swelling that is strongly one-sided and rapidly worsening.
+Same day medical review is needed if bruising is paired with blurred vision, double vision, blood visible inside the eye, an irregular pupil, bleeding from the nose, eye pain, trouble moving the eye, inability to open the eye, severe headache, fainting, vomiting after a head impact, fresh bleeding that does not stop with clinic instructions, fever, spreading hot redness, pus, bad smell, or skin that looks black or gray in a damaged way, especially if it is wet, open, painful, or worsening.
+The same is true for swelling that is strongly worse on one side and rapidly worsening, or bruising around both eyes after any fall, head impact, or facial trauma.

 These signs can still have an explanation, but they move the problem out of the simple bruise category.
 Vision symptoms, fever, pus, severe pain, or black tissue should not be managed as routine bruising.
+If vision changes are present, local urgent assessment or eye specialist review comes before waiting for a remote clinic reply.
 A clinic may ask for urgent photos, direct examination, or local medical assessment depending on the symptom.

 This distinction protects both sides of the problem.
 A purple mark alone should not create panic, but a changing pattern with warning signs needs a more serious answer than casual waiting.